Ayeshan-Oshitha/Tutorial--Mosh--NodeJs/010-Authentication-and-Authorization.md

 So, if a malicious user gets the JWT and modifies the `admin` field to `true`, then the digital signature will be **invalid**, because the content of the JWT was modified.
 Now they would need a new digital signature. **But the hacker can't generate the new digital signature** because they don’t have access to the private key on the server.

 So, when they send the new **tampered JWT**, the server will decline that.

+# Storing Secrets in Environment Variables

+There are two main methods to store secrets in an application:

+#### 1. Using dotenv:

+Secrets are stored in a .env file, which is loaded into environment variables when the app starts.

+#### 2. Using configuration files:

+When using config files, there are two approaches:

+- Storing secret values directly inside the config file.

+- Setting secret values through environment variables, which can be done either by:

+  - Manually setting them in the terminal before running the app (need to set these environment variables manually every time before running the app, which can be repetitive and inconvenient),

+  - Loading them from another .env file.

+Using dotenv is easy and convenient for **managing secrets locally**.
+However, configuration files help organize and manage settings **more effectively across different environments** (such as development, testing, and production).

+**Note:** Once you call `require("dotenv").config()`; in your main entry file (e.g., index.js), all environment variables from the .env file are loaded into process.env, and you can access them from any other file in the project.